madpsy/xpa125b_controller/README.md

 Assuming you are connecting directly to the main board in the Hermes:

-1. Connect pin `2` of the DB1 header in the Hermes to `D7` on the D1 Mini
+1. Connect pin `2` of the DB1 header in the Hermes to `D7` on the D1 Mini (optional)
 2. Connect pin `3` of the DB1 header in the Hermes to `D6` on the D1 Mini
 3. Connect pin `13` of the DB1 header in the Hermes to `GND` on the D1 Mini

-Note: You don't actually need to connect pin `2` as no data is sent to the Hermes - it transmits the frequency whenever it changes.
+Note: You don't actually need to connect pin `2` to `D7` as no data is sent to the Hermes - it transmits the frequency whenever it changes.

 Next, in the controller configuration, ensure: